How to load a Drum Map in Sonar or Cakewalk by Bandlab

 This obviously makes drum programming much more convenient since you are going to actually see which drums you are about to draw into the MIDI editor.
 The guessing game will be over.

-Extract the drum map file, which comes with the plugins zip-file, to any temporary location on your drive.
+Download the followig zip file and extract the drum map to any temporary location on your drive.

 In Windows navigate to the following folder: